zhaoyuzhi/ChildPredictor/README.md

 :rocket:  :rocket:  :rocket: **News**:

+- **May.
+19, 2022**: We release the data of the FF-Database, please see section 1.1.

 - **Apr.
 15, 2022**: We release the trained models with samples for ChildPredictor.

 - **Mar.
 31, 2022**: The paper is accepted by the IEEE Transactions on Multimedia.